The average sales price of a home grew by 2000% since 1963.

 If you adjust for inflation, the median income of Americans has only increased by 33%.
 The median housing prices, however, have increased by 60%.
 It’s even worse when you look at the income of younger adults.
 For instance, the median income of people between 25 and 34 only increased by $29 in 45 years.
 It’s no wonder homeownership rates among Millennials are lower than for previous generations.

 New homes are 47% larger than 40 years ago

-Inflation and statistical outliers are not the only drivers of house prices.
+Inflation, stagnant incomes, and statistical outliers are not the only reasons many people cannot afford to buy a home.
 Our taste for larger homes is also a significant player.
-Today, the median-sized new home is 771 feet larger than in 1978.
+Today, the median-sized new home is 771 square feet larger than in 1978.
 Yet, the size of homes is a factor that is often ignored.

 When you also factor in inflation, the price per square foot has remained pretty stable.
 Look at the price per square foot (inflation-adjusted) for new homes in the graph below.